simrit-nijjar/food-safe-obsidian/content/Notes/Displaying, Serving, & Discarding.md

 ## Discarding Food Rules

-- Discard [[Potentially Hazardous Food]] after 2 hours at room temperatures
+- Discard [[notes/Potentially Hazardous Food]] after 2 hours at room temperatures
 - Discard food served, but not eaten
 - Discard single-use utensils served even if appearing as unused
 - Discard single-use utensils that are served and used